soniuday80/data-portfolio/README.md

 ---

 ### 4. 📊 customer churn analysis using python
-**Goal:** Analyze why customers are leaving and identify patterns using data.

 - Cleaned and preprocessed Telco churn dataset using pandas.
 - Explored key churn drivers like tenure, monthly charges, and contract type.